Table of contents

 Zoho People

-Zoho People is an HR management software solution.
-It offers various features and tools to manage employee data.
+Zoho People is one of the most popular among many HR management software solutions.
+It offers various features and tools to manage employee data.Â

 Why I picked Zoho People: Zoho People lets you store and categorize various types of worker data and documentation from a central location.
 Information is stored securely, and you can grant role-based permissions to ensure that only authorized personnel can access confidential data.